Auckland Transport (AT) is proposing changes to Manukau Station Road to improve bus speed and reliability, and pedestrian safety.

 We have identified a number of bus priority measures on Manukau Station Road to improve service speed and reliability.
 We have also identified opportunities to improve pedestrian safety.

 - Faster, better alternatives to travel by car.

 - 29 January – 15 February 2019: bus lane trial – eastbound side of Manukau Station Road.

 - March/April 2019: Assess trial and finalise wider proposal.

 - Late 2019: Consult of the wider proposal.

 Bus lane trial

-The purpose of the trial is to ensure that any alteration to the road capacity during the operational hours of the bus lane does not adversely impact the nearby SH20 Lambie Drive off-ramp.
+From 29 January to 15 February 2019, we trialled a bus lane on the eastbound side of Manukau Station Road, between Davies Avenue and Leyton Way.
+The purpose of the trial was to ensure that any alteration to the road capacity during the operational hours of the bus lane did not adversely impact the nearby SH20 Lambie Drive off-ramp.

-The speed limit along this section of Manukau Station Road will change to 50km/hr for the duration of the trial.
-This will apply to both sides of the road.
-Any permanent change to the speed limit will be consulted as part of the wider proposal of public transport and pedestrian improvements for Manukau Station Road.
+The speed limit along this section of Manukau Station Road was also changed to 50km/h for the duration of the trial, and applied to both sides of the road.
+(Any permanent change to the speed limit will be consulted as part of the wider proposal of public transport and pedestrian improvements for Manukau Station Road.)